sivo91/Hockey-live/README.md

 Contributions are welcome!
 If you have suggestions for additional statistics, data sources, or features, please open an issue or submit a pull request.

-## License

-This project is licensed under [Your Chosen License] - see the [LICENSE.md](LICENSE.md) file for details.

 ## Acknowledgments

 - Thanks to all contributors and hockey statistics enthusiasts.
-- Special thanks to [Data Source Names] for providing accurate and up-to-date data.
+- Special thanks to hockey-live.sk for providing accurate and up-to-date data.

 ---